Alrahambra/tf2salt/README.md

 - 4096 MB of RAM
 - At least 25 GB of disk space

+## Default firewalld -configuration

+The following firewalld -configuration is offered in this project automatically.
+To allow SSH traffic, Salt-traffic and the game server traffic:

+- 27015/tcp
+- 27015/udp
+- 4506/tcp
+- 4505/tcp
+- 22/tcp
+- 22/udp

 ## Configuration tips and information about SteamCMD

 For Team Fortress 2 Linux Dedicated server information, you may look here, for example about firewall configuration which is not covered here: